PCR Reaction Components

 The polymerase chain reaction (PCR) is essentially DNA replication in a test tube.
 In the laboratory, PCR can be used to copy or amplify any DNA sequence of interest.
 PCR has a myriad of applications.
 For example, PCR can be used in forensics to make copies of the DNA molecules left by a suspect at a crime scene, scientists can use PCR to make many copies of a gene to study gene function, and finally, PCR can be used to determine if an individual is infected with a microbe, such as the human immunodeficiency virus (HIV) or SARS-CoV-2 (the virus that causes COVID-19).

-Suppose our goal is to study the human β-globin gene, which produces one of the protein subunits of hemoglobin.
-We would likely use PCR to make millions of copies of the β-globin gene as part of our research.
+Suppose our goal is to study the human insulin gene.
+We could use PCR to make millions of copies of the insulin gene as part of our research.
 To accomplish this goal, our PCR reaction would contain the following components:

-- Template DNA.
+- Template (target) DNA.
 This template DNA molecule includes the gene or segment of DNA that is to be copied (amplified).
-In our scenario, the template DNA would be the chromosome that contains the human β-globin gene.
+In our scenario, the template DNA would be a fragment of chromosome 11 that contains the human insulin gene.

 - DNA primers.
-These two single-stranded DNA primers (each approximately 20 nucleotides in length) are designed by the scientist to bind to the template DNA molecule on each side of the gene that will be amplified by PCR.
-In our scenario, one DNA primer would bind to the left of the β-globin gene, the other DNA primer would bind to the right of the β-globin gene.
-One primer binds to one template DNA strand; the other primer binds to the opposite template DNA strand.
+These two single-stranded DNA primers (each approximately 20 nucleotides in length) are designed to bind to the template DNA molecule on each side of the gene that will be amplified by PCR.
+In our scenario, one DNA primer would bind to the left of the insulin gene on one of the two template DNA strands, the other DNA primer would bind to the right of the insulin gene on the other template DNA strand.

 - dNTPs (dATP, dCTP, dTTP, and dGTP).
 The dNTPs provide the energy for DNA replication via PCR.
-The nitrogenous base, the deoxyribose sugar, and one of the phosphate groups in each dNTP is also incorporated into the growing daughter DNA strand.
+Moreover, the nitrogenous base, the deoxyribose sugar, and one of the phosphate groups in each dNTP is incorporated into the growing daughter DNA strand.

 - Thermostable DNA polymerase.
 PCR uses a DNA polymerase called Taq polymerase, isolated from the thermophilic bacterium Thermus aquaticus.
 Taq polymerase is a thermostable DNA polymerase that functions similarly to DNA polymerase I from E. coli.
-A thermostable DNA polymerase is used because PCR involves a series of heating steps (see below) that would denature other DNA polymerases, including DNA polymerases I and III from E. coli.
+A thermostable DNA polymerase is used because PCR involves a series of heating steps (see below) that would denature other DNA polymerases, including all of the DNA polymerases discussed in Part 6.

 - Buffer.
 The buffer component maintains the proper pH for the PCR reaction and contains enzyme cofactors, such as magnesium ions, necessary for Taq polymerase activity.

-- What are the functions of the five major components of a PCR reaction?
+- What are the functions of the five components of a PCR reaction?

 Once the PCR reaction is prepared with each of the five components above, the PCR reaction is subjected to multiple PCR cycles (see figure 8.1).
 Each PCR cycle has the following steps:

-- The template DNA is denatured by heat treatment (95°C for 1 minute).
-The denaturing step causes the individual template DNA strands to separate from each other.
+- The template (target) DNA (i.e., the human insulin gene) is denatured by heat treatment (95°C for 1 minute).
+The denaturing step breaks the hydrogen bonds within the target DNA molecule, causing the individual template DNA strands to separate from each other.

 - The DNA primers anneal (form hydrogen bonds) with complementary sites on the template DNA strands (55°C for 1 minute).

 - Taq polymerase synthesizes DNA (72°C for 2 - 3 minutes).
-Taq polymerase synthesizes the daughter DNA strands by adding dNTPs to the free 3’-OH groups provided by the primers.
+Taq polymerase synthesizes the daughter DNA strands by adding dNTPs to the free 3’-OH groups provided by the primers This DNA synthesis step is sometimes called the primer extension step.

 Each PCR cycle described above is repeated typically 30-35 times.
-The number of DNA molecules is doubled at the conclusion of each cycle.
-The number of copies of the target DNA sequence made during PCR can be estimated using the following equation:
+The number of DNA copies (i.e., the number of copies of the human insulin gene) is doubled at the conclusion of each cycle.
+The number of DNA copies made during PCR can be estimated using the following equation:

 n = a x 2b

-- n = the number of copies of the target DNA sequence made during PCR.
+- n = the number of DNA copies made during PCR (i.e., the number of copies of the human insulin gene).

-- a = the number of template DNA molecule at the beginning of the PCR experiment
+- a = the number of DNA copies at the beginning of the PCR experiment.
+Often this is a single template DNA molecule (i.e., a single human insulin gene).

-- b = the number of PCR cycles that have passed.
+- b = the number of PCR cycles that have occurred.

-In the lab, the PCR cycles are accomplished by mixing the above five reaction components in a tube, followed by placing the reaction in a device called a thermocycler.
+In the lab, the PCR cycles are accomplished by mixing the above five PCR reaction components in a tube, followed by placing the PCR reaction in a thermocycler device.
 The thermocycler automates the number of cycles, the temperature of each step within a cycle, and the length of each step within a cycle.

 - What events occur during each of the three steps in a typical PCR cycle?